 With the reduction of konjac gum, the phenomenon of water syneresis of jelly increased.

-An appropriate increase in the proportion of konjac gum in the jelly can improve the shrinkage rate of dehydration (syneresis) of jelly, effectively overcoming the severe shortcomings of carrageenan shrinkage phenomenon, but also to make the jelly hardness moderate, good toughness and elasticity, chewy feeling.
+An appropriate increase in the proportion of konjac gum in the jelly can improve the shrinkage rate of dehydration (syneresis) of jelly, effectively overcoming the severe shortcomings of the carrageenan shrinkage phenomenon, but also make the jelly hardness moderate, good toughness, and elasticity, chewy feeling.

 4.The Relationship between pH and Gel Strength

-Compounding gum can only form very weak gel after heating at pH=3.5 or below.
+Compounding gum can only form a very weak gel after heating at pH=3.5 or below.